crunchysteve/YAPMC/README.md

 ## Scope
 * __ESP8266__ in form of D1 mini, powered by generic USB wall plug.
 Any Arduino or compatible should be usable in this project with little or no modification to the code, other than pin definitions in pins.h.
 Of course, your mileage may vary. (working)
+* __Uno__ Now supports Arduino Uno.
+Will attempt to add some other board descriptions, too, such as Mega, Nano and ESP32.
+More if asked and in my budget to get that board.
+Lodge an issue, or make your own and open a pull request.
 * __Hours and minutes display__ via PWM on a pair of panel meters, driven via PWM on pins D6 (minutes) and D7 (hours) (working)
 * __Seconds and AM/PM marked by an LED__ on pin D5 (seconds, optional, off for odd value, on for even value) and D8 (AM/PM) (verified in terminal monitor of Arduino IDE, LEDs not yet connected, but how hard is a digitalWrite(), seriously?!)
 * __Minutes and hours advance via momentary pushbuttons__ (or two-way momentary switch) connected to pins D3 (minutes) and D4 (hours) (Working)